 Public lands are maintained for specific reasons ranging from high impact recreation to conservation.
-In the California Dry Steppe, annual grasslands have long faced near elimination by intensive agricultural development.
+In the Ozark Broadleaf Forest. forests have been converted from hardwood to pine, and cut for the development of second homes, resorts, and agriculture.
 Less disturbed natural areas can be augmented with plantings of native plant species.
-Existing plantings around buildings and parking areas should be evaluated to determine if pollinatorfriendly plants can be substituted or added to attract and support pollinators.
+Existing plantings around buildings and parking areas should be evaluated to determine if pollinator-friendly plants can be substituted or added to attract and support pollinators.
 Public land managers have a unique opportunity to use their plantings as an education tool to help others understand the importance of pollinators in the environment through signs, brochures, and public programs.

 In an effort to increase populations of pollinators the land manager can: